vishalmishra4u/node-elasticSearch/README.md

 # node-elasticSearch
-A Github repository to learn the How-Tos of elasticsearch for indexing, searching, updating, deleting and various other tasks.
+A Github documentation to learn the How-Tos of elasticsearch for indexing, searching, updating, deleting and various other tasks.

 ## Getting Started: